leotrs/rsm/docs/source/tutorials/handrail.rst

    # Sections have handrails

    :remark:

-     And special parts have handrails too.
+     Other special parts have handrails too.

    ::

    ::